uber/cadence/canary/README.md

 canary:
   domains: ["cadence-canary"] # it will start workers on all those domains(also try to register if not exists)
   excludes: ["workflow.searchAttributes", "workflow.batch", "workflow.archival.visibility"] # it will exclude the three test cases
+  cron:
+    cronSchedule: #the schedule of cron canary, default to "@every 30s"
+    cronExecutionTimeout: #the timeout of each run of the cron execution, default to 18 minutes
+    startJobTimeout: #the timeout of each run of the sanity test suite, default to 9 minutes
 ```
 An exception here is `HistoryArchival` and `VisibilityArchival` test cases will always use `canary-archival-domain` domain.